 Video games are a common entertainment option in households throughout the country.
-Unfortunately, as video games advance in technology and children and adults alike become more and more interested in playing these games, the risk for excessive use that leads to negative consequences is ever increasing.
-Video game addiction is a relatively recent problem, but despite the fact that this problem has not been of major concern for very long, the truth is, video game addiction can have just as many negative effects as any drug or alcohol addiction if left untreated.
+Unfortunately, the risk for excessive use that leads to negative consequences is ever increasing.
+It’s important for people to recognize that video game addiction can have just as many negative effects as any drug or alcohol addiction if left untreated.

 Gaming has grown into a multibillion dollar industry that attracts billions of children and adults who are looking for the thrill and action that comes with playing a game either online, on a handheld device or on the television.
-Because gaming is so intricate and involved, many have become concerned about the long term effects of video game playing can have, especially on children but also on adults as well.
+Some people become addicted to the process of gaming, and play for many hours each day, neglecting their health, relationships, jobs and other vital aspects of life.

 What is Video Game Addiction?

 Compulsive video game addiction is a modern-day psychological disorder that is becoming more and more popular and thus more and more a problem.
 Young people, teens, young adults and even older adults have become increasingly overly hooked on video games and as a result of this video game addiction have lacked on important priorities such as caring for themselves, performing school or home work or socializing with others.
 Some studies suggest that gaming is absolutely taking over the minds of children all together.
 According to the US National Library of Medicine, gaming addiction is a behavioral problem that is described by a preoccupation with gaming, the ability of gaming to modify a person’s mood, the development of tolerance, the presence of withdrawal symptoms upon discontinuation of gaming, and the development of interpersonal conflict because of gaming.

 Video game addiction is characterized by the following signs:

 - Aggression toward video games (getting stuck in a realm where you think that the games are real or have a real impact on life)

 - Playing video games rather than socializing with friends or family members